PRIOR TO PREPARING YOUR PATENT APPLICATION

 A. Invention Disclosures

 The first thing an inventor should do after conceiving an invention is to write it down on paper.
 There are many reasons for this.
 For one, the act of describing the idea in words and drawings forces oneself to precisely define the invention and deal with fuzzy areas that must still be worked out.
-But, more importantly, the written description and drawings serve as a permanent record of the date of conception of the invention which can be crucial later on should an inventorship contest (known as an interference) arise in the U.S. Patent & Trademark Office (USPTO).

 1. Preparing an Invention Disclosure: